fluxcd/flux/site/faq.md

 Not at present.
 It's tricky to come up with a safe and unsurprising way for this to work.
 There's discussion of some possibilities in [weaveworks/flux#738](https://github.com/weaveworks/flux/issues/738).

+### Why does my CI pipeline keep getting triggered?

+There's a couple of reasons this can happen.

+The first is that Flux pushes commits to your git repo, and if you that repo is configured to go through CI, usually those commits will trigger a build.
+You can avoid this by supplying the flag `--ci-skip` so that Flux's commit will append `[ci skip]` to its commit messages.
+Many CI system will treat that as meaning they should not run a build for that commit.
+You can use `--ci-skip-message`, if you need a different piece of text appened to commit messages.

+The other thing that can trigger CI is that Flux pushes a tag to the upstream git repo whenever it has applied new commits.
+This acts as a "high water mark" for Flux to know which commits have already been seen.
+The default name for this tag is `flux-sync`, but it can be changed with the flags `--git-sync-tag` and `--git-label`.
+The simplest way to avoid triggering builds is to exclude this tag from builds -- how to do that will depend on how your CI system is configured.

+### Can I restrict the namespaces that Flux can see or operate on?

+Yes.
+Flux will only operate on the namespaces that its service account has access to; so the most effective way to restrict it to certain namespaces is to use Kubernetes' role-based access control (RBAC) to make a service account that has restricted access itself.
+You may need to experiment to find the most restrictive permissions that work for your case.